DoD-Platform-One/bigbang/docs/developer/ci-workflow.md

 ## Bigbang Runners Overview

-### Privileged runners
+### Privileged Runners

   These run on a privileged node pool with limited access to allow for docker in docker k3d clusters.
-  - Package runners:
+  * Package runners:
-    - Separate runners for each BBTOC stage; graduated, incubating, and sandbox.
+      * Separate runners for each BBTOC stage; graduated, incubating, and sandbox.
-    - These run package k3d pipelines.
+      * These run package k3d pipelines.
-  - Bigbang runner:
+  * bigbang runner:
-    - Runner used specifically for the bigbang repo.
+      * Runner used specifically for the bigbang repo.
-    - This runs bigbang k3d pipelines.
+      * This runs bigbang k3d pipelines.

-### Non-privileged
+### Non-Privileged Runners

   These run on a non-privileged node pool.
-  - generic runner:
+  * Generic runner:
-    - This runner picks up all non-privileged stages within all pipelines; configuration validation, chart update check, pre vars.
+      * This runner picks up all non-privileged stages within all pipelines: configuration validation, chart update check, and pre vars.
-    - Used to spin up infrastructure testing clusters.
+      * Used to spin up infrastructure testing clusters.
-  - release runner:
+  * Release runner:
-    - This runner handles all package and release stages in all pipelines.
+      * This runner handles all package and release stages in all pipelines.
-    - Hashes, signs, and pushes all artifacts to bigbang umbrella s3 bucket.
+      * Hashes, signs, and pushes all artifacts to bigbang umbrella s3 bucket.

 ## Package Pipeline Stages

 This pipeline is triggered by the following for individual bigbang packages:

-- merge request events
+* Merge Request (MR) events
-  - Note: Currently upgrade step only runs during MR events
+    * **NOTE:** Currently upgrade step only runs during MR events
-- manual tag events
+* Manual tag events
-- commits to default branch
+* Commits to default branch

 ![Package Pipeline](../assets/imgs/developer/package-pipeline.png)

 [Link to draw.io diagram file](../assets/diagrams/developer/bb-gitlab-ci-diagram.drawio).
-This diagram file should be modified on draw.io and exported into this repository when the developer / ci workflow changes.
+This diagram file should be modified on draw.io and exported into this repository when the developer/ci workflow changes.
 It is provided here for ease of use.

 ### Chart Update Check